+'''

 select_model(models, plot = FALSE)

+'''

-models a list containing MOFA objects. plot boolean indicating whether to show a plot of the ELBO for each model instance set_covariates Add covariates to a MOFA model set_covariates(object, covariates)
+models a list containing MOFA objects.

+plot boolean indicating whether to show a plot of the ELBO for each model instance set_covariates Add covariates to a MOFA model object an untrained MOFA covariates Sample-covariates to be passed to the model.
+This can be either: